plasma-umass/doppio/README.md

 Usage
 -----

-A browser frontend is available at `browser/coffee-jvm.html`.
+Run `python -m SimpleHTTPServer 8000` in the project root, then access the browser frontend at `http://localhost:8000/`.

-The disassembler can also be used from the console.
+The code can also be run from the console.
 E.g.

     coffee console/disassembler.coffee <test/Println.class
+    coffee console/runner.coffee <test/Println.class

 Testing
 -------